rootwork/rootwork.org/hugo/content/blog/2010-12-09/index.md

   - nonprofit technology
 tags:
   - Facebook
-keywords: # For SEO.
-Generally a combination of categories and tags.
-  - social media
-  - nonprofit technology
-  - nptech
+keywords: # Extra keywords in addition to the above, for SEO.
-  - Facebook
+  -

 # Archive taxonomy terms (auto-generated)
 year: '2010'